arya-analytics/delta/docs/rfc/220604-segment-distribution.md

 across multiple nodes is by no means an easy task.
 CockroachDB was already several years old before the development team began to implement these optimizations.
-By providing topology abstraction in the distribution layer, we enable a simple path forward to a Delta MVP while laying the groundwork for distributed optimizations.
+By providing topology abstraction in the distribution layer, we enable a simple path forward to a Delta MVP while laying the groundwork for distributed query processing.

 ## Principles